 job, and drier air feels cooler, and the AC operates more efficiently.

-Also, since our units usually save at least $30 in electricity each month
+Also, since a basement ventilation system usually save at least $50 in electricity each month

 as compared to a de-humidifer, there is an energy savings from the first